sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/portal-concepts.md

   - /tyk-developer-portal/portal-concepts
 ---

-## API Catalogue
+## API Catalog

-The API Catalogue is a list of APIs that you have published to your portal.
+The API Catalog is a list of APIs that you have published to your portal.

-The API Catalogue entry is not a one-to-one map between an API you manage in Tyk, since you might want to compose multiple managed services into a single public-facing API Facade, a catalogue entry is actually an entry that maps against a security policy.
+The API Catalog entry is not a one-to-one map between an API you manage in Tyk, since you might want to compose multiple managed services into a single public-facing API Facade, a catalog entry is actually an entry that maps against a security policy.

-From the API Catalogue, a user can either:
+From the API Catalog, a user can either:

 - View the documentation for the API
 - Request for a token to the API